aqua4/cf-tool/README.md

   "~" is the home directory of current user in your system.
 ```

+## Main changes

+* Removed most of the features which are already supported by CP editor like templates, colors, etc.
+* Removed most of the CLI commands which are not used by CP editor.
+* Removed all programming languages support.
+* Added C++20 support.

 ## FAQ

 ### I double click the program but it doesn't work